NVIDIA/spark-rapids/docs/download.md

 * Enable CSV raed by default
 * Enable regular expression by default
 * Enable some float related configurations by default
+* Changed to ASYNC allocator from ARENA by default

 For a detailed list of changes, please refer to the [CHANGELOG](https://github.com/NVIDIA/spark-rapids/blob/main/CHANGELOG.md).